Alan Cross Music Lessons

 Alan has expertise in classical, jazz, pop, and blues.
-He has worked as a piano accompanist and as a music director.
-Alan has been teaching piano for eleven years and has had good success with all ages.
+He has worked as a music director, piano accompanist, pop keyboardist and as a leader in a jazz band.
+Alan has been teaching piano for thirteen years and has had good success with all ages.

 Alan is trained in classical and jazz.
-He has studied piano for twenty five years and has taught for eleven.
-Alan also leads worship at his church in Santa Clara and has worked as a music director for youth and adults.
+He has studied piano for twenty eight years and has taught for fourteen.
+Alan also leads worship at his church in Santa Clara and has worked as a choir director, piano accompanist, youth band leader, and music director for youths and adults.

 $37 for half hour, $55 for fourty five minutes, $72 for hour.